theGlenn/jmdict-fst/bunpo/DEINFLECTOR.md

 5. Update documentation

 ## License

-This system is part of the ShiritoriX project and follows the same licensing terms.
+This system is part of the jmdict-fast project and follows the same licensing terms.